 The Centenary Award is awarded annually to a biochemist of distinction from any part of the world.

-The Lecturer receives £3000 prize money and the Centenary medal.
-The award was designed by the artist Tom Phillips.
+- The Centenary medal.
+(The award was designed by the artist Tom Phillips).